prime-optimal/crackwatch2/README.md

 -   All information related to video games (images, reviews, etc...) are provided by RAWG API [rawg.io](https://rawg.io/apidocs)

 -   This web app does not provide download links for copyrighted content, only tells if it exists

+-   All trademarks are property of their respective owners in the US and other countries